 Who was Oláh Miklós?
 (1493-1568)

 After the Battle of Mohács in 1526, he fled to the Netherlands (1532-1539) where he was learning and made contacts with the leading Latinist intellectuals like Erasmus of Rotterdam.
 (Their exchange of letters is an important historical source concerning the history of the Dutch Latinists.)
 At that time, from about 1535 to 1537, he was private secretary to Queen Maria Habsburg of Hungary, who later became regent of the Low Countries.

 Why can he be important to us today?

 Even in the darkest of times, Oláh Miklós trusted in the survival and rebuilding of Hungary, believing in the power of knowledge.
 And he worked hard to achieve this goal.
-He is an excellent example of how to survive the chaos with an unbroken spine, to work amid the confusion when all the values that had been considered eternal, seem to be gradually fading away.
+He is an excellent example of how to survive the chaos with an unbroken spine, and how to work in the midst of confusion when all the values that were thought to be eternal seem to be gradually fading away.

-Source: ELTE BTK Kora Újkkori Történeti Tanszék
+Source: ELTE BTK Kora Újkkori Történeti Tanszék, and Hungarian Wikipedia